 Once the grocery store or mall closes you should not get out of your vehicle as this will just draw attention to your situation which you do not want as it may be illegal in your state.
 Also, be careful because parking lots at these places aren't always the safest bet.

 7. City Street Parking

 Finding somewhere to park overnight and sleep in your car in cities or urban area's can be tough!
 But if you're on a budget and avoiding the expensive costs of staying in a hotel, your only option may be to park on the street...

-The downsides are there are no restroom facilities (which can be hard if you're female and it's 3am) and can be noisy with pedestrians or traffic.
-It is also not the greatest feeling waking up not so fresh, surrounded by all those normal people who have showered and look fantastic!
+The downsides are there are no restroom facilities (which can be pretty hard if you're a female and it's 3am) and it an be quite noisy too with pedestrians and traffic.
+It is also not the greatest feeling in the world waking up not so fresh surrounded by all those normal people who have showered and look fantastic.
 But it is most certainly an option.